kito99/polymer-typescript-demo/README.md

 Since this project isn't yet a Polymer template (see [issue #1](https://github.com/virtua-tech/polymer-typescript-starter-kit/issues/1) to track progress), you need to clone the repo to use it.

+You will need to have [node](https://nodejs.org/) installed.
+After you have installed node, make sure you have `bower`  installed globally:

+    npm install -g bower

-Assuming you have `node` and `bower` installed, once you clone the repo, install the dependencies:
+After you have cloned the repo installed node, and bower, install the dependencies:

     npm install
     bower install